NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 Partially constrained points will be treated as free points during the optimization, but the actual flags will be preserved on saving.

+Control measure sigmas are read and written back.
+If not set in the input file, they will be assigned the value 1.0 by ``bundle_adjust``, and it is this value that will be saved.

+Pixel measurements will have 0.5 subtracted on input, and then added back on output.

-If ``bundle_adjust`` is invoked with GCP files, the GCP will be appended to the ISIS control network as well and then saved to the same file.
-These points will be treated as constrained (with provided sigmas and a priori values), unless the sigmas are set to the precise value of 1e-10, or when the flag ``--fix-gcp-xyz`` is used, in which case they will be treated as fixed both during optimization and when saving to the ISIS control network file.
+If ``bundle_adjust`` is invoked with GCP files specified separately in ASP's GCP format, the GCP will be appended to the ISIS control network and then saved together with it.
+These points will be treated as constrained (with provided sigmas and a priori surface values), unless the sigmas are set to the precise value of 1e-10, or when the flag ``--fix-gcp-xyz`` is used, in which case they will be treated as fixed both during optimization and when saving to the ISIS control network file.
 (For a small value of sigma, GCP are practically fixed in either case.)

 Using the ``bundle_adjust`` options ``--initial-transform`` and ``--input-adjustments-prefix`` will force the recomputation of a priori points